-Similar to humans, cats also deal with anxiety issues.
+Similar to humans, cats also deal with anxiety issues and there are ways on how to calm a cat with anxiety.
 As a fur parent, keeping our cat’s anxiety at a minimum is vital for establishing and maintaining a positive relationship.
 We should be well informed in interpreting our furbaby’s behavior to learn if they are having anxiety issues and how we will be able to calm them down.

 Our cat’s anxiety can be manifested in different ways, and unlike straightforward illnesses, it is not as easy to identify if they have anxiety.
 Continue reading to find out more what are the causes of cat anxiety and what can be done on how to help cat anxiety.